dariober/excelToCsv/README.md

 [excel2csv](https://github.com/informationsea/excel2csv) when I already wrote mine also based on the Java POI package which seems pretty good.
-My solution may be a bit more versatile for example when converting multiple files and sheets.
+My solution may be a bit more versatile for example when converting multiple files and sheets and it should be closer to the manual export done with Excel.

 I think converters based on Python packages like pandas, xlrd or openpyxl cannot faithfully convert the content of MS Excel (see for example this [question](https://stackoverflow.com/questions/60802014/how-to-consistently-handle-excel-boolean-with-pandas) of mine).